Bourke

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents enjoy excellent transport accessibility, with an average distance of 139 meters to the nearest stop.
-Service frequency averages 17 trips per day across all routes, which equates to approximately one weekly trip per individual stop.
+According to the 2021 Census, only 5.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Service frequency averages 17 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport